Looking for some interesting facts about Rome to prepare for a visit?

-The Romans invented the use of poured concrete.
+Well, an interesting fact about Rome is that Romans invented the use of poured concrete.
 The concrete was made with a recipe of limestone, sand, water, and volcanic ash from Mt.
 Vesuvius.

 The builders would create a massive wooden form or model of a piece of the building.
 Then, they would pour in the concrete and let it dry.

 This material allowed them to build on a large scale and use design elements like rounded arches.
 These secret ingredients helped Roman monuments survive 2,000 years of earthquakes and floods.